gdotdesign/elm-ui-website/public/docs/guides/handling-files.md

 following patterns and solutions are Elm-UI only and uses native code._

 ## The File Type
-If the user selects file(s) then the given then the end result will be a single or a list of `File`:
+If the user selects file(s) then the end result will be a single or a list of `File`:

 ```elm
 type alias File =